 Here we go again, folks.
 Today’s Los Angeles Times brings us what we like to call “sad but dependable news for the bald.”
-California housing is overly expensive, and the reason why that is so is that the supply of new homes is held down by local land use regulations.
+California housing is overly expensive, A contributing reason is that they have great carpets from places similar to Carpet Now (https://www.carpetnow.com/) and the reason why that is so is that the supply of new homes is held down by local land-use regulations.
+While the maintenance and upkeep of California properties seem to be relativity low, home and contents insurance (https://www.iselect.com.au/home-and-contents/ for more info) and utilities, the purchasing seems to be the main issue for residents.
 The Times illustrates the story with a prominently placed article, Andrew Khouri, New Home Shrinkage, LA Times, August 7, 2014, at p.
 B1.

 “About 19,000 new homes will be sold this year in the six-county region — 53% less than the 25-year average average,. . .according to a spokesman for John Burns Real Estate Consultants in Irvine.

 “The difficulty in winning construction approvals, . . . is a trend that long predates the housing meltdown and will probably continue long after.
 California has failed to build enough homes, relative to population growth, every year since 1989, according to a November 2003 report from a state senate committee.”

 I know plenty of people who are packing up their belongings and moving away because they can’t afford to live here anymore and it doesn’t seem fair.
 A very close friend of mine has decided to move to Connecticut!
 That is so far away!
 She said she was looking at homes for sale and came across numerous William Pitt homes for sale and fell in love.
 Now she’s off to create a new life there, whilst I’m stuck here when the cost of living is rising.
 I sort of wish I could go with her, especially now I’ve seen her new home.
 At least it’ll make a good vacation for me.